Azure/Industrial-IoT/docs/deploy/howto-run-microservices-locally.md

 5. Set the start up project to be  `Microsoft.Azure.IIoT.Services.All`.
 6. Start debugging by pressing the "Start" button or hitting F5.
 7. [Ensure the Microservices are running](#Ensure-the-Microservices-are-running)

+> Installing [this extension]( https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProject) you can start an entire environment containing Edge modules, command line interface, engineering sample application and services from within Visual Studio 2019.
+Just select the the "Local development" startup configuration in the top left corner drop down in the IDE.
+Use the "no services" configuration if you want to start only the edge environment and applications.

 ## Ensure the Microservices are running